tanvikhadap/MachineLearning/03DecisionTree/README.md

 The README file should be placed in the top-level directory of your project.
 If you're using a code hosting platform like GitHub, GitLab, or Bitbucket, this will be the first file users see when they visit your repository.

 ## How should I make it?
 This README is written in **Markdown**, a simple yet powerful text formatting language.
-Below is a breakdown of how this project works:
+Below is a breakdown of how this project works

 ---